briandrum/codes.forchagrin.com/_chapters/chapter-521-health-safety-and-sanitation.md

 is equipped with an oxygen depletion safety shutoff system, and that has its fuel piped from a source outside of the building in which it is located, that are approved by an authoritative source recognized by the State Fire Marshal in the State Fire Code adopted by him under Ohio R.C.
-3737.82.
+[3737.82][ORC Section 3737.82].

 5. _(e)_ The State Fire Marshal may make rules to ensure the safe use of unvented kerosene, natural gas or liquid petroleum gas heaters exempted from subsection (a) hereof when used in assembly buildings, business buildings, high hazard buildings, institutional buildings, mercantile buildings and type R- 1 and R-2 residential buildings, as these groups of buildings are defined in rules adopted by the Board of Building Standards under Ohio R.C.
-3781.10.
+[3781.10][ORC Section 3781.10].
 No person shall negligently use, or, being the owner, person in charge or occupant of premises, negligently permit the use of a heater in violation of any rules adopted under this subsection.

 6. _(f)_ The State Fire Marshal may make rules prescribing standards for written instructions containing ventilation requirements and warning of any potential